WELCOME TO Wholistic care

 How Wholistic Care Works…

-ISC’s PMSS system only allows PMSS support to be provided to eligible young adults (those that were previously in care but are now between the ages of 19 and 26) through either a First Nation or an Authorized Service Provider like Wholistic Care.
+The Post-Majority Support Services ("PMSS") system only allows PMSS support to be provided to eligible young adults (those that were previously in care but are now between the ages of 19 and 26) through either a First Nation or an Authorized Service Provider like Wholistic Care.

 For those that are eligible, signing up to receive PMSS support through Wholistic Care is (of course) completely free and completely voluntary.
 Once someone has signed up, they will become a Wholistic Care “Client” and will have a dedicated Case Manager that until the age of 26 will be tasked with trying to help them reach their long-term goals in whatever ways are possible.

-ISC’s PMSS system has some limitations, and thus Wholistic Care is limited in both the type and the level of support that it can provide.
+The PMSS system has some limitations, and thus Wholistic Care is limited in both the type and the level of support that it can provide.
 However, each Client’s Case Manager will try their hardest to craft a Service Delivery Plan based on the Client’s current situation and their dreams for the future and provide the maximum amount of support possible.

 For those eligible to receive PMSS support, here are the four basic steps involved…